bmartinowich/DSI-DC-2-stage/projects/project-03/readme.md

 3. Author a report to your Principal detailing your analysis.

 **BONUS PROBLEMS:**
 1. Your boss would rather tell a client incorrectly that they would get a lower salary job than tell a client incorrectly that they would get a high salary job.
-Adjust one of your logistic regression models to ease his mind, and explain what it is doing and any tradeoffs.
+Adjust one of your models to ease his mind, and explain what it is doing and any tradeoffs.
 Plot the ROC curve.
 2. Text variables and regularization:
   - **Part 1**: Job descriptions contain more potentially useful information you could leverage.
 Use the job summary to find words you think would be important and add them as predictors to a model.
   - **Part 2**: Gridsearch parameters for Ridge and Lasso for this model and report the best model.

-**Goal:** Scrape & clean data, run logistic regression, derive insights, present findings.
+**Goal:** Scrape & clean data, run your model, derive insights, present findings.

 ---

 ### Requirements

 - Scrape and prepare your data using BeautifulSoup.
+- **Create and compare two models**.
+One of these must be a random forest, however the other can be a classifier of your choosing: logistic regression, KNN, or SVM.
-- A Jupyter Notebook with your regression analysis for a peer audience of data scientists.
+- A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - A written report directed to your (non-technical!)
 Principal

  **Pro Tip:** You can find a good example report [here](https://www.dlsweb.rmit.edu.au/lsu/content/2_assessmenttasks/assess_tuts/reports_ll/report.pdf).